fagiani/s3-tarball-buildpack/README.md

 > Alternatively you can use `S3_AWS_ACCESS_KEY_ID` and `S3_AWS_SECRET_ACCESS_KEY` to avoid IAM
 > conflicts when using AWS containers to run `pack build`.
 If found, `S3_AWS_BUCKET_NAME` within the `S3file`
 > will get replaced with the variable's value in case it is set.
+You can also use AWS IAM temporary keys by
+> setting `AWS_SESSION_TOKEN` environment variable.

 You probably want to use an [IAM key](http://aws.amazon.com/iam/) with limited access.
 This code only requires `s3:GetObject` access to files.